Do It Yourself!!

 Do It Yourself!! (どぅー・いっと・ゆあせるふ!!, Dū Itto Yuaserufu!!) is an original Japanese anime television series produced by Pine Jam and directed by Kazuhiro Yoneda.
 The series aired from October to December 2022 on TV Tokyo and other channels.
 A manga adaptation by Koyubita Beru was serialized in Square Enix's online manga magazine Manga Up! from October 2022 to July 2023.
 A live-action television drama adaptation aired from July to August 2023.

+Plot

+Yua Serufu and Miku "Purin" Suride are two childhood friends who both applied to the prestigious Yuyu Girls' Vocational School.
+However, the two are separated after only Purin is accepted, with Yua instead enrolling at the nearby Gatagata Girls' High School.
+After a cycling accident, she encounters Rei Yasaku, a fellow Gatagata student who offers to repair her bike.
+Rei then invites Yua to join the school's DIY Club, which is in danger of disbandment.
+Remembering her friendship with Purin and seeing DIY as her path to reuniting with her, Yua decides to join the club.